Bibliome/alvisnlp/docs/reference/module/RDFProjector.md

- *RDFProjector* creates an annotation for each matched entry and adds these annotations to the layer named <a href="#targetLayerName" class="param">targetLayerName</a> .
-The created annotations will have the feature <a href="#uriFeatureName" class="param">uriFeatureName</a> containing the URI of the matched class or concept. *RDFProjector* may also map property object values into features specified by <a href="#labelFeatures" class="param">labelFeatures</a> .
+ *RDFProjector* creates an annotation for each matched entry and adds these annotations to the layer named <a href="#targetLayer" class="param">targetLayer</a> .
+The created annotations will have the feature <a href="#uriFeature" class="param">uriFeature</a> containing the URI of the matched class or concept. *RDFProjector* may also map property object values into features specified by <a href="#labelFeatures" class="param">labelFeatures</a> .

 ## Snippet